Bachelor of Medical Imaging

 A projected shortage of skilled medical imaging practitioners, particularly in rural and regional areas, will assist graduates seeking work.

-Within the medical imaging profession, opportunities exist for expansion of the roles of radiographers and radiation therapists into business management, marketing, education and research.
+Within the medical imaging profession, opportunities exist for expansion of the roles of radiographers into business management, marketing, education and research.
 A range of elective studies in the final year of the course are aimed at preparing students for these positions.
 Students will also develop skills in research, which could potentially lead to a career in health or basic science research.

 To complete the Bachelor of Medical Imaging students must attain 32 credit points.
 Units (think of units as 'subjects') may be worth 1, 2 or 3 credit points - check each unit for its credit point value in the course structure below.
 Most students choose to study 4 credit points per semester.
 The course is delivered over eight consecutive semesters.
 All the units in the course are core (these are compulsory), other than a choice of one of three units in the final semester of the course.